Eltham is one of the three major town centres in the Royal Borough, along with Greenwich and Woolwich.

 - new trees and landscaping

 - upgraded street lighting

 - repositioning of some bus stops to reduce overcrowding

 - de-cluttering of the high street.

-Passey place is a small public area which is used for entertainment and events, including a monthly farmers market every third Sunday of the month.
+Passey place is a small public area which is used for entertainment and events, including a monthly market.
 It is also used by the public as a central meeting place.
 Entertainment is scheduled throughout the year.